yuanmohe/yuanmohe_hugo_site/content/talks.md

 ## Conference presentations

 Socioeconomic Inequality in Social Capital and Communication Behaviours on Twitter.
+- The III at 10: New Directions in Inequality Research, London, UK.
+09/2025
 - Sunbelt Conference (International Network for Social Network Analysis), Paris, FR.
 06/2025

 Millions of Mobile-tracked Visits Reveal Socioeconomic Inequality of Daily Consumption.